SixArm/topics/topics/cold-start-strategy/index.md

 # Cold start strategy

-Cold start strategy is how startups plan to enter a market, gaining initial traction, and overcome  barriers associated with launching a product or service.
+Cold start strategy is how startups plan to enter a market, gaining initial traction, and overcome  barriers to launching an offering.

-Startups can employ several strategies…
+Startups can employ multiple strategies…

 Market Research and Targeting: Conduct thorough market research to understand the target audience, their needs, and preferences.
 Identify early adopters or niche markets that may be more open to trying new products or services.